-Enable Logpush to Datadog · Cloudflare Logs docs
+Enable Logpush to Datadog

 POST request to the Logpush jobs endpoint with the following fields:

-destination_conf- A log destination consisting of an endpoint URL, authorization header, and zero or more optional parameters that Datadog supports in the string format below.
+destination_conf - A log destination consisting of an endpoint URL, authorization header, and zero or more optional parameters that Datadog supports in the string format below.

-<DATADOG-ENDPOINT-URL>: The Datadog http logs intake endpoint, which is 'http-intake.logs.datadoghq.com/v1/input'
+- <DATADOG_ENDPOINT_URL>: The Datadog HTTP logs intake endpoint, which is

-dataset- the category of logs you want to receive.
-See Log fields for the full list of supported datasets.
+dataset - The category of logs you want to receive.
+Refer to Log fields for the full list of supported datasets.

 Example request using cURL: